nkrkv/xod/docs/tutorial/18-comparisons/README.md

 1. Link the `VAL` pin of the `analog-input` node to the `LHS` pin on the `greater` node.
-2. Set a value of 0.6 on the `RHS` pin.
+2. Set a value of 0.4 on the `RHS` pin.
 You can still do this in the Inspector.
-   This is the value we will compare the LDR value with.
+   This is the value we will compare the photoresistor value with.
 3. Link the `GT` pin on the `greater` node to the `LUM` pin of the `led` node.
 4. Upload the program.

 ![Screencast](./screencast.gif)

-Now, if the `analog-input` node (our LDR) returns a value greater than 0.6, the `greater` node returns `true`, and the LED will turn on.
+Now, if the `analog-input` node (our photoresistor) returns a value greater than 0.4, the `greater` node will set the `GT` pin to `true`, and the LED will turn on.

-Try to set the comparison value manually using the potentiometer.
+Try to set the comparison value manually using a potentiometer.
 Tips:

 1. Connect the potentiometer and add another `analog-input` node from `xod/core`.
 Define the `PORT` value for the Arduino port that the potentiometer is connected to.
 2. Link the output of this node to the `RHS` pin of the `greater` node.
-Now the threshold value is not fixed but is defined by the potentiometer.

 Now the threshold value is not fixed but is defined by the potentiometer.